Throughout human history and across cultures, the notion of psychic skills has captivated the human imagination.

 The ultimate knowledge of liberation, which involves the complete eradication of all mental defilements and the attainment of enlightenment.

-One of the most profound experiences I’ve had with these psychic abilities occurred during my time as a wandering forest monk in the northern province of Loei, Thailand.
+One of the most profound experiences I’ve had with these psychic skills occurred during my time as a wandering forest monk in the northern province of Loei, Thailand.

 It unfolded during our communal meal following the morning’s alms round, a sacred time where we sat in silent meditation and practiced mindfulness by savoring each bite with deliberate attention.